game-of-nfts/gon-testnets/README.md

 # Game of NFTs

-> *Please note that this is not the final version, and will subject to changes as the event proceeds.
-We look forward to receiving feedbacks and ideas to help us update and improve this draft.*
+> Please note that this document is currently in **DRAFT STATUS**, and will subject to changes as the event proceeds.
+We look forward to receiving feedbacks and ideas to help us update and improve this draft.

 Game of NFTs (GoN) is a program that provides public environments where the Interchain NFT Transfer technology can be extensively tested with community support and innovations can be created pioneeringly.